neilpeterson/github-ado-sync/README.md

-# Sync GitHub issues with Azure DevOps Boards

-This solution deploys an Azure Function (PowerShell) that creates an Azure DevOps Boards work item for each GitHub issue raised on a named repository.
-An Azure Monitor alert is also created that sends an email to a named address when a function failure occurs.
+This solution deploys an HTTP triggered Azure Function (PowerShell) and all supporting infrastructure.
+The function is activated by a GitHub repository webhook each time a GitHub issue is created.
+The function creates an Azure DevOps Boards work item and updates the GitHub issue with these details.
+An Azure Monitor alert is also created, which sends an email to a specified email address when a function failure occurs.

 ## Configuration

-Once deployed, copy the Azure Function Url and use it as the **Payload URL** value in a GitHub webhook.
+Once deployed, copy the Azure Function Url and use it as the **Payload URL** value on a GitHub webhook.

 ## Solution deployment parameters